Hand robot InMoov

 Print coverfinger with an infill of 30%, 3 shells, with support.

 Big bolts are now printable.
-(Not really strong but enough for tests.)
+(Strong enough for me.)

 You can replace the 16x3mm for the fingers with pins/pegs of filament instead of bolts, it's cheap, easy, and strong enough.
 It was a suggestion of FreddyA.